SystemRDL/PeakRDL-regblock/docs/licensing.rst

     IP, whatever.
 *   Any code snippets in this documentation can be freely copy/pasted.
 These are examples that are intended for this purpose.
-*   The UDP definition SystemRDL file distributed in this documentation, and located in the repository.
-*   Any example snippets within this documentation.
+*   All reference files that are downloadable from this documentation, which are also available in the `hdl-src folder in the repository <https://github.com/SystemRDL/PeakRDL-regblock/tree/main/hdl-src>`_